schittarath3/Spotify-Charts/README.md

 Download your Spotify streaming data by signing into your account at [Spotify][https://accounts.spotify.com/] and going to Privacy Settings>Download your data>Account data.
 You can download your extended streaming data too, but it takes longer to retrieve.

+Setup your Spotify Developer account, navigate to the dashboard, and create an app.
+From here, retrieve your **Client ID** and **Client Secret**.
+In the .env file, copy these keys over to the respective environment variables.

 Once you downloaded your streaming data, unzip the file, and drop the .csv files into clean/data/history.

 Run through the cells in `clean/clean_data.ipynb`.